timescale/docs/ai/pgvectorizer.md

 ---
-title: Embed your PostgreSQL data with pgvectorscale
+title: Embed your PostgreSQL data with PgVectorizer
-excerpt: Create and sync vector embeddings from data in PostgreSQL with pgvectorscale
+excerpt: Create and sync vector embeddings from data in PostgreSQL with PgVectorizer
 products: [cloud]
-keywords: [ai, vector, pgvector, timescale vector, pgvectorscale]
+keywords: [ai, vector, pgvector, timescale vector, pgvectorizer]
-tags: [ai, vector, pgvectorscale]
+tags: [ai, vector, pgvectorizer]
 ---

-## Embed PostgreSQL data with pgvectorscale
+## Embed PostgreSQL data with PgVectorizer

-pgvectorscale enables you to create vector embeddings from any data that you already have stored in PostgreSQL.
+PgVectorizer enables you to create vector embeddings from any data that you already have stored in PostgreSQL.
 You can get more background information in the [blog post](https://www.timescale.com/blog/a-complete-guide-to-creating-and-storing-embeddings-for-postgresql-data/)